2022 Genetics and Epigenetics Cross-Cutting Research Team (GECCRT) Meeting

 - Support the NIDA Genetics Consortium

-- Develop staff knowledge in genomic research as it pertains to NIDA's overall mission to advance science on the causes and consequences of drug use and addiction
+- Develop staff knowledge in genomic research as it pertains to NIDA's overall mission to advance science on drug use and addiction

 - Apply that knowledge to improve individual and public health